igama/docs.binaryedge.io/docs/api-v1.md

 #### /v1/query/sensors/tag/<tag>

 Get a list of IPs that have been associated with a specific TAG.
-See [List of Tags](/sensors-tags)
+See [List of Tags](sensors-tags.md)

 *Parameters*

 * tag: [String] Tag you want to get the list of IPs related to.
     * example: MALICIOUS
 * days: [Integer] Query Param: Number of days to get the stats for.
 For example days=1 for the last day of data.
-    * default: 1
+    * Default: 1
     * Max: 60
-    * Usage: /v1/query/sensors/tag/<tag>?days=2

 *Output*